CEA-Leti: Laboratoire d'électronique des technologies de l'information: Primary areas of activity and applications

-CEA-Leti's technologies provide innovation and competitive advantage for its partners across a wide range of industrial sectors including aerospace, automotive, communications, health care, housing and information technology.
+CEA-Leti's technologies were known to provide innovation and competitive advantage for its partners across a wide range of industrial sectors including aerospace, automotive, communications, health care, housing and information technology.

 Partnerships

 CEA-Leti researchers work closely with industrial partners from around the world in focused strategic partnerships to accelerate the development and commercialization of new technology.
 Leti also is engaged with numerous cooperative research initiatives, including: